ToaToes/AndroidInterview/Interview.md

 Based on Linux kernal, operating systems for mobile devices. </br>
 It is based on the Linux kernel and offers a rich application framework that allows developers to create apps using Java, Kotlin, and other languages.

+### Activity
+1. has to be registered and declared in AndroidManifest.xml, otherwise it would not be run by the system
+2. Activity usually takes up the whole screen (seperate from other activity)
+3. Lifecycle: Activities have a well-defined lifecycle (created, started, resumed, paused, stopped, destroyed) that you can manage through methods like ```onCreate()```, ```onStart()```, ```onResume()```, etc.
+4. Use Case: Activities are used to present UI elements to the user, such as forms, lists, or media.

+### Services
+A Service is a component that runs in the background to perform long-running operations without a user interface: playing Music, downloading files, or handling network operations.
+1. Started Service: Runs in the background indefinitely until explicitly stopped.
+2. Bound Service: Allows components (like Activities) to bind to it and interact with it.

+### Broadcast receiver

+### Intent <br/>
+When activities communicate with each other, intent been used
+1. An Intent is a messaging object used to request an action from another component in the app or another app.

+### Content provider
+1. Definition: A Content Provider manages access to a structured set of data.
+It serves as an interface for sharing data between different applications.
+2. Use Case: Content Providers are commonly used for accessing data from databases, files, or other structured data sources.

 ## 2. Android Version (What is the latest Android version)
 2024
 targetSdk = 34: Where the app is been tested against, Google play has least requirement for targetSdk <br/>